-The School of Dentistry Student Evaluation and Promotion Committee consists of four subcommittees: The First Year Dental Student Evaluation and Promotion Subcommittee, the Second Year Dental Student Evaluation and Promotion Subcommittee, the Third/Fourth Year Dental Student Evaluation and Promotion Subcommittee, and the Dental Hygiene Student Evaluation and Promotion Subcommittee.
-Each Subcommittee has a Chairperson.
+The University of Texas School of Dentistry at Houston Student Evaluation and Promotion Committee consists of four subcommittees: The First Year Dental Student Evaluation and Promotion Subcommittee, the Second Year Dental Student Evaluation and Promotion Subcommittee, the Third/Fourth Year Dental Student Evaluation and Promotion Subcommittee, and the Dental Hygiene Student Evaluation and Promotion Subcommittee has a Chairperson.
 One of the four Chairpersons also serves as Chair of the School of Dentistry Evaluation and Promotion Committee.